Nextiva / Blog / Customer Experience

 Make sure your scorecards and displays are beneficial for agents.
 In some cases, the added pressure of being an underperformer is a burden rather than encouragement.

-Rather than displaying a league table based on talk time, try gamification to motivate employees.
+Rather than displaying a league table based on talking time, try gamification to motivate employees.

 Striking the Right Balance Between AHT and Efficiency